Level: Form I (K–3rd grades)

 Families also supply a 3-ring notebook, pencils, colored pencils, and erasers in a pencil pouch.

 Form 1-b (2nd & 3rd grade) Students Only:

 We recommend the following resources for second- and third-grade students in the Form 1-b ELA class:

-- Optional: English for the Thoughtful Child, Vol. 1—This is a gentle grammar and composition curriculum that we recommend using at home with modifications.
+- Optional: Language Lessons for Today: Grade 2.
 A suggested schedule will be provided in the Form 1-b ELA syllabus, but the at-home work will be optional.

 Note that Wordly Wise is a vocabulary workbook which you may opt to have students complete at home.
 The curriculum will not be used during the BHSC ELA class period.